electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## Entity Information
+## Entity Information ##

-The most of command groups contain `info` command which displays information about the specified entity.
-Some of that commands have `--full` option (`-u` option alias).
+Most command groups contain the `info` command, which displays information about the specified entity.
+Some of that commands have a `--full` option (alias: `-u`).
 When it is specified, the command displays additional details about the related entities.
-For example, `impt product info --full` command displays the full structure of the Product: Details about every Device Group that belongs to the Product, about Devices assigned to the Device Groups and other.
+For example, `impt product info --full` displays the full structure of the Product: details about every Device Group that belongs to the Product, and about devices assigned to the Device Groups.

-*Example*:
+#### Example ####

 ```
 > impt product info --product MyProduct --full
 Product: